jsmesami/naovoce/README.md

 * Less
 * Bower

-You may also need to install Cairo (eg. `brew install cairo`) if it's not already in your system.
+You may also need to install Cairo (eg. `brew install cairo`) if it's not already in your system, together with it's dependencies, (eg. `sudo apt install libffi-dev`)

 Very basic local installation example: